ltrgoddard/thesis/temp.markdown

 Conclusion
 ==========

-> *Be influenced by as many great artists as you can, but have the
+> \singlespacing Be influenced by as many great artists as you can, but
-> decency either to acknowledge the debt outright, or to try to conceal
+> have the decency either to acknowledge the debt outright, or to try to
-> it* —Ezra Pound.[^471]
+> conceal it —Ezra Pound.[^471]

 \noindent As much as identifying particular traditions and histories which shape the work of Prynne’s early career, the task of this thesis